As first time parents, we are still learning; we are figuring out what is healthy for our babies, what is acceptable, comfortable, and safe.

 If you are worried that your baby is cold, feel her chest for a more accurate measurement of her body temperature.

-Keep an eye out for signs of overheating, such as sweating, rapid breathing, red face, or hot chest.
+Keep an eye out for signs of overheating in their sleep, such as sweating, rapid breathing, red face, or hot chest.

 The loose material can easily become wrapped around your baby’s neck, and being unable to free herself, her airway could be cut off.